-POINTS CONTACT OF INDEMNITY CONTRACT OF GUARANTEE Meaning In the contract of indemnity one person promises to save the other from any loss.
-Under Contract of Guarantee performance of the contract is guaranteed.
-Number of Party There are two parties There are three parties.
-Liability Under indemnity contract the basic liability falls on the indemnifies.
-In case of guarantee contract surety has the secondary liability.
-Number of Contracts Under the indemnity contract there is one contract between Indemnified and Indemnifier.
-Under the contract of guarantee there are three contracts between Surety and Principal debtor, Principal Debtor and Creditor & Creditor and Surety.
-Performance of Contract Contract of indemnity depends upon the possibility of risk or loss.
-In case of guarantee there is an existing debt or duty performance about which guarantee is given.
+POINTS CONTACT OF CONTRACT OF INDEMNITY GUARANTEE Meaning In the contract of indemnity Under Contract of one person promises to save Guarantee performance of the other from any loss. the contract is guaranteed.
+Number There are two parties There are three parties. of Party Liability Under indemnity contract In case of guarantee the basic liability falls on contract surety has the the indemnifies. secondary liability.
+Number Under the indemnity Under the contract of of contract there is one guarantee there are three Contracts contract between contracts between Surety Indemnified and and Principal debtor, Indemnifier.
+Principal Debtor and Creditor & Creditor and Surety.
+Performa Contract of indemnity In case of guarantee there is nce of depends upon the possibility an existing debt or duty of risk or loss. performance about which Contract guarantee is given.